caroleolivier/caroleolivier.github.io/_posts/2018-08-27-accessibility-week-four-title-and-input-validation.md

 Work has been mega busy so I had to miss a week of accessibility the week before last.

-But last week was slightly better and although I haven't dedicated as much time as I'd like to, I still found the time to look a bit at title and alert.
+But last week was slightly better and although I haven't dedicated as much time as I'd like to, I still found the time to look a bit at titles and alerts.
 In this post, I'll describe what I have learnt.

 ### Title